Formula Renault: Championships

 Two sorts of Formula Renault 2.0 championships exist.
 Regular championships and Winter Series, an off-season championship held usually between November and February with few races.
 In 2005, all series names were replaced from Formula Renault 2000 to Formula Renault 2.0.

 An Uruguyan 2.0L series is also held (José Pedro Passadores 2003 champion).

 Winners

 A majority of Formula Renault champions have gone onto lead successful careers in motor racing, most notably Alain Prost who won the Formula One World Championship four times in his career.
-Other drivers include René Arnoux, Didier Pironi, Kimi Räikkönen, Felipe Massa and Lewis Hamilton all of whom have gone onto win Grands Prix.
+Other drivers include Didier Pironi, Kimi Räikkönen, Felipe Massa and Lewis Hamilton all of whom have gone onto win Grands Prix.

 Formula Renault 2.0L timeline

 Formula Renault 1.6L

 This Formula Renault series was open to drivers between 14 and 21 years that have raced before in karting series.

 The cars

 The cars use K4M 1598cc Renault engines.